BenThere6/code-quiz/README.md

 [MIT License](https://opensource.org/licenses/MIT)

-The MIT License is a permissive open-source license that allows others to use, modify, and distribute your code for both commercial and non-commercial purposes.
-It requires that the original license notice and copyright notice are included in any redistributions.
+This code's MIT License allows you to freely use, modify, and share it for any purpose.
+Please include the original license and copyright notices when sharing.